SuperZombi/HdRezkaApi/README.md

 ```

 If an error occurs, an attempt will be made to repeat the request again.<br>
-But if the error occurs again, then `None` will be added to the final dict.
-In order not to add `None`, but simply to ignore, specify the `ignore=True` parameter.
+But if the error occurs again, then `None` will be added to the final dict.<br>
+To ignore errors and retry requests until a response is received, specify the `ignore=True` option.

 <hr>
 <br>